anantlk/Secure-Donation-using-Blockchain/README.md

 1.Add Metamask Extension To the Browser
 2.Create an account on Ethereum Network using Metamask Extension
 ```
-3.Get some free ether in your Rinkeby test network using [this link](https://faucet.rinkeby.io/)

 #### Running The App